American Water Works: West Virginia American Water

+In October 2024, American Water completed five acquisitions across Illinois, New Jersey, and Virginia, adding approximately 33,400 customer connections.
+Additionally, the company has agreements in place for 22 acquisitions in eight states—California, Indiana, Illinois, Maryland, Missouri, New Jersey, Pennsylvania, and West Virginia—which are expected to add about 43,400 customer connections upon completion.

 Utilities

-The company owns 80 surface water treatment plants, 480 groundwater treatment plants, 160 wastewater treatment plants, 52,500 miles of pipes,1,100 groundwater wells, 1,700 pumping stations, 1,300 water storage facilities, and 76 dams.
-Throughout its networks, the company serves 14 million people with drinking water, wastewater, and related services.
+The company owns 80 surface water treatment plants, 520 groundwater treatment plants, 190 wastewater treatment plants, 54,500 miles of pipes, 1,200 groundwater wells, 1,800 water and wastewater pumping stations, 1,100 treated water storage facilities, and 75 dams.
+The company serves 14 million people with regulated operations in 14 states and on 18 military installations.
 Services provided by American Water's utilities are subject to regulation by multiple state utility commissions or other entities engaged in utility regulation.
 Federal, state and local governments also regulate environmental, health and safety, and water quality and water accountability matters.